Evermystery

 The pond was still as glass.

-She breathed it in now and noticed, with something between interest and alarm, that it smelled ordinary.
+She breathed it in now, and it smelled like nothing in particular.
 Not bad.
 Not magical.
-Just familiar, the way the air in your own kitchen smells like nothing because you've been standing in it too long.
+Familiar, the way your own kitchen smells like nothing because you've been standing in it too long.

 When had that happened?

-She used to sit here and feel like she was eavesdropping on a conversation between living things.
+She used to sit here and eavesdrop on a conversation between living things.
 Now she sat here and saw an ecosystem functioning within expected parameters.
+Operational, she thought.
+Everything's just... operational.
+Nothing was wrong with it.
+Nothing was wrong with any of it.
+That was the part she couldn't get her hands around.

 A sound.
 Low, close to the ground.
 A rustling in the ferns near the water's edge, maybe ten feet from the bench.